-Laurel wilt – redbay ambrosia beetle Xyleborus glabratus and associated fungus Raffaelea lauricola
+Laurel wilt – redbay ambrosia beetle Xyleborus glabratus and associated fungus Harringtonia lauricola

 The disease has since spread rapidly.
 It now is found in 11 states, reaching from eastern North Carolina south along most of the Florida peninsula; and west to eastern Texas; north to Kentucky (Olatinwo et al. 2021).
-The most recent Laurel wilt map by USA Counties is available here: http://southernforesthealth.net/diseases/laurel-wilt/distribution-map
+One infected Tennessee county is on the border with Virginia.
+The most recent Laurel wilt map by USA Counties is available here: https://southernforesthealth.net/diseases/laurel-wilt/distribution-map

 The beetle can apparently fly several kilometers; it might also be carried on wind currents (Mayfield et al. 2009).
 There is also evidence that it can be transported by human movement of infested wood.
 Thus, in addition to the initial detection of the beetle near a port which receives significant amounts of wood packaging, several isolated outbreaks can be traced to movement of wood – e.g., those near a hardwood mulch plant and a state park in Georgia (Cameron et al. 2008); and near the shop of a woodturner who collected redbay logs from an infested area in Florida (Mayfield et al. 2009).
 The suspected pathways of long distance spread include infested solid wood packing material, firewood, and logs (Mayfield et al. 2009).
 Wood chips are no longer considered likely to spread either the beetle or the fungus (J. Smith, 2015).